Serviceplatformen/demoservice-client-net/readme.md

 2. Run the client by executing `run.bat`.
 3. Follow the instructions written in the console.

 ### BUILD

 To build application, go to visual studio: `Build` -> `Rebuild Solution`.

 ### CHANGE CERTIFICATE

+It may be desirable for a new Serviceplatformen user system to verify that a connection is possible using their own certificate.
 To connect to the KOMBIT Serviceplatformen clients need certificates.
 Those certificates will installed automatically if you run `run.bat`.
 Or you can install them manually.
 Certificates are stored under `/certificates` folder which contains two folders: personal and trustedPeople.
 To install certificates: